 People with farsightedness have a hard time seeing close objects.
 Images are blurred.
-In severe cases, they can have trouble seeing objects both far and near.
+People with severe symptoms may have trouble seeing objects both far and near.

-It may also be caused by a problem with the shape of your cornea or lens.
+It may also be caused by a problem with the shape of the cornea or lens.

 |Interior of the Eye|